 When you run your own warehouse, you are only shipping from that one location.
 Partnering with a 3PL means you can store inventory in several of their fulfillment centers to keep inventory closer to more customers.
 If you ship nationwide, it’s a must that you have warehouses coast-to-coast.

 For example, ShipBob has a presence in the largest US cities and regions all over the United States, so you can ship orders via ground to large populations very quickly.
 This helps meet customer expectations around 2-day shipping by reducing the distance traveled and delivery timelines.

 “Touchland sells flammable goods that need to be shipped via ground, so ShipBob has been a great ally as they have fulfillment centers all over the US, facilitating a 2-3 day delivery time for any customer in the US.”

 3. Huge time savings

-Ecommerce order fulfilment services from a 3PL eliminate the most time-consuming logistics tasks (inventory storage, picking, packing, shipping, order tracking, replenishing supplies, returns, kitting, etc.) and the stress of managing a warehouse.
+Ecommerce order fulfillment services from a 3PL eliminate the most time-consuming logistics tasks (inventory storage, picking, packing, shipping, order tracking, replenishing supplies, returns, kitting, etc.) and the stress of managing a warehouse.
 While they take care of these tasks for you, you can monitor their performance and use the data they provide to grow and make better business decisions.